Project Gigabit

 How our network is different

-Broadband packages are provided and supported by well-known internet service providers, as well as a range of fresh names - often with something special to offer.
+Broadband packages using our network are available for order from almost all of the UK's major internet service providers, as well as a range smaller providers, often with something special to offer.

 Joining our network